realyukii/explore-c/README.md

 # todo

-findout how hook or inject a program works (maybe it has implications with [runtime linking](https://noise.getoto.net/2021/03/02/how-to-execute-an-object-file-part-1/#:~:text=process%20is%20called-,runtime%20linking,-%3A%20when%20our%20executable)?)
+findout how hook or inject a program works, maybe it has implications with [runtime linking](https://noise.getoto.net/2021/03/02/how-to-execute-an-object-file-part-1/#:~:text=process%20is%20called-,runtime%20linking,-%3A%20when%20our%20executable)?

 ### Reference